Rajputana Inspired Jewelry Overview of History and Craft Techniques

 • Demonstrates regional design diversity

-• Supports artisans in Rajasthan and other parts of India
+• Supports artisans in Rajasthan and across India

 • Strengthens the traditional jewellery sector